|The MAPsport SHOP

 keeps the sweat from your eyes.
 White "Silva" (when available) $10; black or white "OL-Tech" or "Inov8" $8; black or white half-width band with control-flag motif $4.
 Vavrys sweat-absorbing bandana $15.

 - Transparent Visor, keeps the rain off your glasses while giving you maximum light.
 The Silva product is no longer available, best we can find looks somewhat crude - actually its awful.
 However its better than rain on your specs.
-Price slashed to $5.
+Priced accordingly at just $10.

 Miry MTB Mapholder for Mountain-Bike orienteering!
 Yes you can use an upside-down